What is Eating My Cabbage Plants

 The caterpillar, a measuring worm, is smooth and pale green with white stripes and is one of many species called cabbage worm.

 It is called a “looper” because it arches its body as it crawls, inchworm-style.
 This species is very destructive to plants due to its voracious consumption of leaves.

 How to Control These Pests

-You can get the product in spray or garden dust.
+You can get the products in spray or garden dust.
 Can be used on all plants.

-3.)
-What really works well for me is to place Lightweight Row Covers over my plants in the spring.
+What really works well for me is to place Lightweight Row Covers over plants in the spring.
 If you click on the highlighted text, those are what I use.